Ammianus Marcellinus: Biography

-Ammianus began his career as a military officer in the Praetorian Guard, where he gained firsthand experience in various military campaigns.
+Ammianus began his career as a domesticus, where he gained firsthand experience in various military campaigns.
 He served as an officer in the army of the emperors Constantius II and Julian.
 He served in Gaul (Julian) and in the east (twice for Constantius, once under Julian).
 He professes to have been "a former soldier and a Greek" (miles quondam et graecus), and his enrollment among the elite protectors domestic (household guards) shows that he was of the middle class or higher birth.
 Consensus is that Ammianus probably came from a curial family, but it is also possible that he was the son of a comes Orientis of the same family name.
 He entered the army at an early age, when Constantius II was emperor of the East, and was sent to serve under Ursicinus, governor of Nisibis in Mesopotamia, and magister militum.
 Ammianus campaigned in the East twice under Ursicinus.

 The walls of Amida, built by Constantius II before the Siege of Amida of 359.
 Ammianus himself was present in the city until a day before its fall.

 He traveled with Ursicinus to Italy in an expedition against Silvanus, an officer who had proclaimed himself emperor in Gaul.
 Ursicinus ended the threat by having Silvanus assassinated, then stayed in the region to help install Julian as Caesar of Gaul, Spain, and Britain.
 Ammianus probably met Julian for the first time while serving on Ursicinus' staff in Gaul.